Months of the Northern Lights

 Weather Conditions: As days shorten rapidly, the window for Northern Lights viewing expands.
 Cold, clear nights can offer spectacular displays.

-Expected Intensity: High.
-The increasing darkness and potential solar storms make for frequent and intense sightings.
+Expected Likelihood: High.
+The increasing darkness makes for frequent and intense sightings.

 November

-Weather Conditions: November is cold and sees the onset of the winter snow.
+Weather Conditions: November is cold, and the onset of winter snow is seen.
 While snowstorms can obstruct viewing, they also create picturesque landscapes when the auroras appear.

-Expected Intensity: High.
+Expected Likelihood: High.
 The long, dark nights are prime for viewing.

-Best Locations: The Golden Circle and the northern regions, such as Husavik.
+Beautiful Locations: The Golden Circle and the northern regions, such as Húsavík.

 December

-Weather Conditions: December offers the longest nights of the year, maximizing the chances of seeing the Northern Lights.
+Weather Conditions: December offers the longest nights of the year, maximising the chances of seeing the Northern Lights.

-Expected Intensity: Very high.
-Combined with potential solar activity, December can offer some of the most vibrant displays.
+Expected Likelihood: High.
+Combined with potential solar activity, December can offer some great displays.

 Best Time of Day to See the Northern Lights

-It needs to be dark to see the northern lights; that’s why they can’t be seen during the summer.
+It needs to be dark or deep twilight to see the northern lights; that’s why they can’t be seen during the summer.
 The sunrise and sunset times in Reykjavík are below; searching for the northern lights should happen after sunset.

 Searching for the northern lights should happen after sunset.
 The sunrise and sunset times in Reykjavík are below:

-The strongest auroras tend to appear between 9 pm and 2 am, though the best sightings often occur between 11 pm and midnight.
-Between 4 am and 5 pm, there is typically too much daylight to see the aurora – exceptions are the darkest months of the year and higher latitudes such as Svalbard, where it is dark 24/7 from mid-November to the end of January.
+In the months of April and September, the likeliest time to see the auroras tends to be between 9 pm and 2 am, though they most frequently occur between 11 pm and midnight.
+Between 4 am and 5 pm, there is typically too much daylight to see the aurora.
+Exceptions are the darkest months of the year and higher latitudes, such as Svalbard, where it is dark 24/7 from mid-November to the end of January.

 Where Can I Learn About Northern Lights All Year Round?